wp-plugins/easy-ads-lite/readme.txt

 = New in this Release =

-Minor changes to the admin page.
+Adding more add sizes.

 == Upgrade Notice ==

-= 2.07 =
+= 2.08 =

-Minor changes to the admin page.
+Adding more add sizes.

 == Screenshots ==